simonmysun/telegram-summarize-bot/README.md

 - [ ] pdf to text
 - [ ] image to text
 - [ ] summarize long messages
+- [ ] YouTube, Bilibili, podcasts to text

 ## Deployment